Woman holding breast

 Conversely, in patients with a well developed lamellar breast layer such as with fitness models, we have more choices on how to position the implant within the breast footprint.

 At Ocean Drive Plastic Surgery in Vero Beach, Dr. Alan Durkin and their team of providers deliver incredible results tailored to your needs in a relaxing and uplifting atmosphere.
-Learn more about the Ocean Drive difference by scheduling your one-on-one diagnostic consultation with Dr. Durkin or Dr. Chim today.
+Learn more about the Ocean Drive difference by scheduling your one-on-one diagnostic consultation with Dr. Durkin.